SIMEXP/Repo2Data/README.md

 [![CircleCI](https://circleci.com/gh/SIMEXP/Repo2Data.svg?style=svg)](https://circleci.com/gh/SIMEXP/Repo2Data)
 # Repo2Data 2.1
-Repo2Data is a **python3** package that automatically fecth data from a remote server, and decomrpess it if needed.
-Future development will fetch automatically from [amazon s3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html), [datalad](https://www.datalad.org/) for version control or specific python lib dataset (`tf.keras.datasets`, `nilearn.datasets.fetch` etc...).
+Repo2Data is a **python3** package that automatically fecth data from a remote server, and decompress it if needed.
+Supported web data sources are [amazon s3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html), [datalad](https://www.datalad.org/), raw http or specific python lib datasets (`sklearn.datasets.load`, `nilearn.datasets.fetch` etc...).

-##### Input
+## Input

-A `data_requirement.json` configuration file explaining what should be read, where should you store the data, a project name (folder) and if you want to download in a recursive way.
+A `data_requirement.json` configuration file explaining what should be read, where should you store the data, a folder name and if you want to download in a recursive way.

 ```
 { "src": "https://github.com/SIMEXP/Repo2Data/archive/master.zip",
-  "dst": "/DATA",
+  "dst": "/data",
   "projectName": "repo2data_out",
   "recursive": true}
 ```

-##### Output
+## Output

-The content of the server inside a folder.
+The content of the server inside the specified folder.

-##### Github repo as input

-If there is a https github repository with `/binder/data_requirement.json` at its root, you can call the underlying `data_requirement` file with:
-`repo2data -r GITHUB_REPO`

-An example of a valid `GITHUB_REPO` is: `/https://github.com/ltetrel/repo2data-caching-s3`

-##### Examples
+### Examples of data_requirement.json

 ###### archive file

-Repo2Data will use wget if he detects a http link.
+Repo2Data will use `wget` if it detects a http link.
-If the file is an archive, it will automatically decompress it using [patool](https://github.com/wummel/patool).

-WARNING : Please unsure that you download the right package to unarchive the data (ex: `/usr/bin/pigz` for `.tar.gz` which should be installed by default on ubuntu).
+If this file is an archive, it will be automatically be decompressed using [patool](https://github.com/wummel/patool).
+Please unsure that you download the right package to unarchive the data (ex: `/usr/bin/tar` for `.tar.gz`).

 ```
 { "src": "https://github.com/SIMEXP/Repo2Data/archive/master.tar.gz",
-  "dst": "/DATA",
+  "dst": "/data",
   "projectName": "repo2data_out",
   "recursive": true}
 ```

 ###### library data-package

-You need to put the script to donwload the data in the `src` field.
-You will need to install the lib on the host machine and import it in the script.
+You will need to put the script to import and download the data in the `src` field, the lib should be installed on the host machine.

-The function to fetch the data needs a parameter to provide the output directory, or Repo2Data can't control where the data will be stored.
-Please replace the parameter for the output dir by `_dst`, for example write :
+Any lib function to fetch data needs a parameter so it know where is the output directory.
+To avoid dupplication of the destination parameter, please replace the parameter for the output dir in the function by `_dst`.

-`tf.keras.datasets.mnist.load_data(path=_dst)` instead of `tf.keras.datasets.mnist.load_data(path=/path/to/your/data)`
+For example write `tf.keras.datasets.mnist.load_data(path=_dst)` instead of `tf.keras.datasets.mnist.load_data(path=/path/to/your/data)`.
-Repo2Data will then automatically replace `_dst` by the one provided in the `dst` field
+Repo2Data will then automatically replace `_dst` by the one provided in the `dst` field.

 ```
 { "src": "import tensroflow as tf; tf.keras.datasets.mnist.load_data(path=_dst)",
-  "dst": "/DATA",
+  "dst": "/data",
   "projectName": "repo2data_out",
   "recursive": true}
 ```

 ###### datalad

-If using datalad, it should be a `.git` file.
+The `src` should be point to a `.git` link if using `datalad`, `Repo2Data` will then just call `datalad get`.

 ```
 { "src": "https://github.com/OpenNeuroDatasets/ds000005.git",
-  "dst": "/DATA",
+  "dst": "/data",
   "projectName": "repo2data_out",
   "recursive": true}
 ```

 ###### s3

-To download an amazon s3 link, just put it on the `src` field.
+To download an amazon s3 link, `Repo2Data` uses `aws s3 sync --no-sign-request` command.
+So you should provide the `s3://` bucket link of the data:

 ```
 { "src": "s3://openneuro.org/ds000005",
-  "dst": "/DATA",
+  "dst": "/data",
   "projectName": "repo2data_out",
   "recursive": true}
 ```